worklifebeyond/wlb-be-test/logs_api.md

 The Logs service has :

-* RESTful endpoints for CRUD operations of blog access logs.
+* RESTful endpoints for create, read, delete, and reset operations of blog access logs.
 * JSON formatted response.

 &nbsp;